-Cardiac necroses, which occur in association with various forms of stress in animals, can be divided into two groups: those in which cardiac lesions develop without coexisting lesions in skeletal muscle and those in which skeletal muscle lesions are associated with cardiac lesions and constitute a predominant or important aspect of the clinicopathologic picture.
-This latter group includes the exertional rhabdomyolysis, or "capture myopathy" syndrome, and the porcine stress syndrome.
+Cardiac necroses, which occur in association with various forms of stress in animals, can be divided into two groups: those in which cardiac lesions develop with-

-Stress-induced cardiac necroses without accompanying skeletal muscle lesions (the latter, however, may not have been specifically searched for) have been observed in immobilization or restraint in rats.
-668 overcrowding in rats669 and rabbits, ^{670,671} repeated small electric shocks in rats672 and squirrel monkeys, 673-675 exposure to cold in kangaroo rats,676 exposure to heat in rats,677 restraint and water immersion in rats,678,679 various emotional and painful stresses in rats, 680-683 conflictive situations in rats with borderline hypertension,684 the stress associated with acceleration in pigs and a variety of other species,685 auditory stimuli (tape recording of hissing cats and squealing rats) in wild rats and to a much lesser extent in domesticated rats,686 gastric dilatation/volvulus in dogs,32,687-689 and sudden death with focal myocardial necroses in calves.
+Stress-induced cardiac necroses without accompanying skeletal muscle lesions (the latter, however, may not have been specifically searched for) have been observed in immobilization or restraint in rats,668 overcrowding in rats and rabbits, repeated small electric shocks in rats and squirrel monkeys, 673-675 exposure to cold in kangaroo rats, 676 exposure to heat in rats, 677 restraint and water immersion in rats, 678,679 various emotional and painful stresses in rats, 680-683 conflictive situations in rats with borderline hypertension,684 the stress associated with acceleration in pigs and a variety of other species,685 auditory stimuli (tape recording of hissing cats and squealing rats) in wild rats and to a much lesser extent in domesticated rats,686 gastric dilatation/volvulus in dogs, 32,687-689 and sudden death with focal myocardial necroses in calves.
 690-692

 The cardiac lesions in rabbits subjected to overcrowding progressed to myocardial fibrosis, endocardial thickening, and ventricular dilatation.
 Of 44 rabbits subjected to crowding, only 9 survived more than 10 months; 20 died during the first month, and 15 died between the second and ninth months.
-671 No necrosis was found in animals subjected to prolonged isolation 693; however, these animals had a greatly increased sensitivity to the cardiotoxicity of isoproterenol, 694.695 epinephrine.
-693 and d-amphetamine.
-696
+No necrosis was found in animals subjected to prolonged isolation; however, these animals had a greatly increased sensitivity to the cardiotoxicity of isoproterenol, epinephrine, and d-amphetamine.

-Perret697 made histologic investigations over a I0-year period on 164 lesser mouse lemurs (Microcebus murinus) that died spontaneously in captivity.
+Perret made histologic investigations over a 10-year period on 164 lesser mouse lemurs (Microcebus murinus) that died spontaneously in captivity.
 The principal lesions found were chronic nephrosis with nephritis (which affected 90% of the animals), focal areas of myocardial necrosis or fibrosis in the left ventricular wall, various changes in the endocrine glands, and a variety of other abnormalities.
 Analysis of the data led to the conclusion that the whole captive population of lesser mouse lemurs suffered from a syndrome leading to renal insufficiency and premature death.
 Most of the pathologic changes observed in this syndrome were of the type considered to be associated with aging in manimals.
 Perret hypothesized that these changes were due to an overload of cortico- and medulloadrenal secretions, and that they could be induced by stress factors occurring in captivity.697 seminated intravascular coagulation with secondary fibrinolysis, acid-base and electrolyte imbalance, circulating myocardial depressant factors, and a surprisingly high incidence (42%) of cardiac arrhythmias.
 The latter were generally ventricular in origin (ventricular tachycardia in 23 of 48 dogs) and were considered to be due to reduced cardiac output (decreased venous return as a consequence of compression of the caudal vena cava and the portal vein by the dilated stomach).
 Nevertheless, of 13 dogs with gastric dilatation/volvulus, 8 had cardiac arrhythmias and cardiac necrosis with contraction bands.
 689 One dog had cardiac lesions with arrhythmias; 2 had arrhythmias without lesions, and 2 had neither.
 Thus, myocardial damage (whether due to ischemia, to stimulation of the autonomic nervous system, or to a combination of these factors) also must be considered a potential contributing factor in the pathogenesis of these arrhythmias.